quekky/pyktv/README.md

  language     | TEXT | language of song style        | TEXT | song category
  channel      | TEXT | which channel is music only (L, R, 0, 1)
- library      | TEXT | which library it belongs to volume       | TEXT | Volume to increase (in decibel(dB)), put - to decrease.
-If there's multiple tracks, separate with comma by tracks media_file   | TEXT | media file name within the library remark       | TEXT | remarks order_time   | INT  | [internal use] how many times the video is played
+ volume       | TEXT | Volume to increase (in decibel(dB)), put - to decrease.
+If there's multiple tracks, separate with comma by tracks library      | TEXT | which library it belongs to media_file   | TEXT | media file name within the library library2     | TEXT | which library the 2nd audio track belongs to media_file2  | TEXT | the 2nd audio track of media file name within library2 (can be audio or video) remark       | TEXT | remarks order_time   | INT  | [internal use] how many times the video is played

 *note: library and media_file must be filled in.
 The final file name will be library+media_file*

+*note2: to use online (eg youtube) links, leave library empty*

 ## singer